|

 more cigarettes) and polished it with pumice and paraffin oil until

+it shone with a golden glow.
 A guard came up with some catgut for the

 strings, and one day I was astonished to be handed a real violin bow.